The Graduate School Newsletter

-The Graduate School thanks you for your service and welcomes all veterans, active duty personnel, and National Guard and Reserve personnel, along with their dependents.
+The Graduate School thanks you for your service and welcomes all veterans, active duty personnel, National Guard and Reserve personnel, along with their dependents.
 Hood College prides itself on being a military-friendly college that promotes a variety of services to all military members and their families.
 Please be sure to check out our Military Community website, where you will find useful resources, a special Hood College-Fort Detrick graduate scholarship, upcoming events and more.
-For more information, contact the military liaison in our office, Ms. Fowler Corsi.
-Be sure to follow our @hoodcollegemilitary Instagram account!
+For more information, contact the military liaison at the Graduate School, Ms. Fowler Corsi.
+Be sure to follow our Instagram account @hoodcollegemilitary!

 It’s that time again—time to brag about yourself!
 We are always looking for stories about the wonderful accomplishments of our students, both current and alumni.
 To facilitate the collection of such good news, we have a handy online form for you to use as often as you like.
 Whether you just presented at a conference or received an academic award or work promotion, we want to know about it.
 So what are you waiting for?